Indian Beef Curry with Carrots and Peas

 Tips for Success

-Properly sear the meat – This isn’t a step you can skip if you want tender meat!
+Properly sear the meat – For tender meat, searing is an absolute must!
 First pat the meat dry with paper towels.
 Then sear in batches without crowding the pan for the best results.

 Don’t rush cooking – For tender meat and a flavorful dish, don’t speed up the cooking time!
 It’s better for it to go a little longer than too short.